Laptop Program: Frequently Asked Questions

 What should I do with the laptop if I leave Wentworth prior to graduation?

-- The laptop program is for full-time students only.
+- The laptop program is for full-time undergraduate and full-time graduate (Architecture, Project Management and Civil Engineering) students only.
 Should a student leave Wentworth or drop below full-time status prior to graduation, the laptop must be returned to the Tech Spot.
 If you do not return it, you will be assessed a fee equal to the cost of the computer system as stipulated in the Laptop Program Student User Agreement.

 Will I be able to keep the laptop I received when I graduate?